LCOGT/banzai-floyds-ui/README.md

 ----------
 You can run a local development version.

-You will want to set a `DB_ADDRESS` environment variable that points to the location of a DB with Banzai Data.
+You will want to set a `BANZAI_DB_ADDRESS` environment variable that points to the location of a DB with Banzai Data.
 This can be either a local DB with some test data stored in it, or the production DB.

 Next,run the following commands to prepare the project and run a local server.